vincentsig/Projet_5_BLOG/README.md

     username: admin
     login: admin

-    When you are connected with this account you can access to the backoffice directly on the application,
+    When you are connected with this account you can access to the backoffice directly on the application
     there is a link in the footer "ESPACE ADMNISTRATION".
 You can now manage the users rights.